How to create a Zendesk workflow to escalate VIP customers based on CRM tags

 Implementing this workflow is crucial for building loyalty and protecting your bottom line by ensuring your most valuable customers receive prompt, specialized support.
 It prevents VIPs from waiting in general queues, reducing frustration and potential churn.

 AI tools like eesel AI enhance the workflow by performing real-time CRM data lookups when a ticket arrives, ensuring the customer's VIP status is current and accurate.
-This bypasses sync delays and allows for risk-free simulation testing before deployment.
+This complements existing syncs and allows for simulation testing before deployment.

-Yes, with advanced AI workflow engines, you can go beyond basic priority changes.
+Yes, with advanced AI workflow engines working alongside Zendesk, you can go beyond basic priority changes.
 An AI agent can pull additional customer data, create tasks in other systems like Asana or Jira, or even draft personalized replies based on the VIP status.

 To ensure a clear VIP definition, consistently define what constitutes a VIP customer based on clear criteria like spend, strategic value, or engagement.
 Ensure this definition is consistently applied in your CRM and communicated to your support team.

-With AI platforms like eesel AI, you can absolutely test your workflow safely.
-Their simulation mode allows you to run the workflow against thousands of past tickets in a risk-free environment, verifying accuracy and forecasting impact before going live.
+With AI platforms like eesel AI, you can test your workflow safely.
+Their simulation mode allows you to run the workflow against thousands of past tickets in a risk-free environment, verifying accuracy and forecasting impact alongside your Zendesk setup.